 As students enter their final years as a business major, their focus will shift to advanced coursework and some sort of senior project.
 Advanced coursework often includes higher level classes within a student's specialization.
 A senior project can take on many forms, but the most common form is an internship, which is becoming more and more of an absolute necessity in the contemporary business world.

 An undergraduate degree in business can come from a variety of schools, so it's important to keep your eyes open to all possibilities.
-International students who want to train at the top should look at schools like the Wharton School of Business at the University of Pennsylvania and American University.
-University of Pennsylvania is consistently ranked at the top of just about all business school listings, the Wharton School offers an intense focus on state-of-the-art business technology to keep up with the fast-paced business world, and American University is listed as one of the top 100 universities in the US.
+International students who want to train at the top should look at schools like the Wharton School of Business at the University of Pennsylvania and American University - International Accelerator.
+University of Pennsylvania is consistently ranked at the top of just about all business school listings, the Wharton School offers an intense focus on state-of-the-art business technology to keep up with the fast-paced business world, and American University - International Accelerator is listed as one of the top 100 universities in the US.
 Students who desire a more customized course of study should look at schools such as the Mason School of Business at the College of William and Mary.
 Their unique “Your Individual Program of Study” option allows students to choose a focus, whether it be global business or the intellectual side of economics.
 Finally, students who want to attend a school that takes a more hands-on approach in their teaching of business will want to consider schools like University of Dayton in Ohio, and Felician University in New Jersey.

 What can international students do with a business degree?
 The sky is the limit.
 The general education available in most business programs coupled with easily transferable business skills makes a degree in business a smart investment.